sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Vector{Any} (alias for Array{Any, 1})
 ```

-When no supertype is given, the default supertype is `Any` – a predefined abstract type that all objects are instances of and all types are subtypes of.
-In type theory, `Any` is commonly called "top" because it is at the apex of the type graph.
+When no supertype is given, the default one is `Any` – a predefined abstract type that all objects are instances of and all types are subtypes of.
+In type theory, `Any` is commonly called "_top_" because it is at the apex of the type graph.

 #### 5.3.2 Matrices
-We can declare **matrices** via multiple ways.
+We can declare **matrices** in multiple ways.

-We can use a collection of vectors, nested inside brackets `[]` (*it's important to note that unlike Python, we're not using commas to separate each vector*):
+We can use a collection of vectors nested inside brackets `[]` (*it's important to note that, unlike Python, we're not using commas to separate each vector*):

 ##### **Code**
 ```Julia